fsmi/rpcd/README.md

 This allows non-privileged users to run eg. games or view videos on a big screen without having to give them local shell access to start the software.

+Additionally, it provides an automation controller to update the display contents based on external factors.

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/14561/badge.svg)](https://scan.coverity.com/projects/14561)

 ## Components